Irmo Workplace Injury Attorney

 Workplace accidents are scary.
 Injured employees naturally fear whether they can support their families after suffering a major setback.
 Significant accidents leave many workers sidelined for months, with no hope of getting back to work.

 Hart Law is here to help.
-Our experienced legal team can help with a workers’ compensation claim, including an appeal.
+Our experienced legal team can help with a workers’ comp claim, including an appeal.
+We represent injured workers on a contingency fee basis, meaning you pay nothing unless we win your case.
 Contact us to schedule your free consultation at (803) 771-7701.

 PRACTICE AREAS